jasongrimes/grimesit-mm/_pages/services.md

 That's the main value proposition.

 So what is the "full stack"?
-Think of a web app as being "stacked together", like bricks or a card deck, from a variety of technology choices.
+Think of a web app as being stacked together like bricks or a card deck, from a variety of technology choices.
 A full-stack developer can work on all the technologies up and down that stack.